sitewhere/sitewhere-documentation/docs/guide/architecture/README.md

 For information about the functionality provided by the individual microservices and how to configure them, see the [microservice guides](../microservices/).

-## Configuration Management
+## :book: Configuration Management

 SiteWhere provides an externalized and highly-available configuration management subsystem based on [Apache Zookeeper](https://zookeeper.apache.org/).
-Microservices do not contain any locally persisted configuration information, but instead connect to Zookeeper for their configuration when bootstrapping.
+Microservices do not contain any locally persisted configuration information, but instead connect to Zookeeper for their configuration when bootstrapping and continue listening for changes at runtime.

 See the configuration management [guide](./configuration-management.md) for more information.